anjannair/Rufus-Discord-Bot/README.md

 # Features
 • Automeme feature - Post memes every one hour (time can be changed) from an array of subreddits at random.
 The API link in the array can be edited to add more subreddits.

+• Transcript aka chat exporter - Generate an html transcript of your channel and export the chats in that format (Still in development)

 • Manuals - A lot of my friends were new to the enviornment of discord.
 To easen them up they only had to remember one prefix only and a the bot name they wanted to know about.